preciofishbone/OmniaDocsG2/pages/page-settings/index.rst

 .. image:: variations-612.png

 + **Title**: Add a title for the variation to be shown in the lists, for example the list where users can select variation.
 If needed, the title can be added in any or all of the languages set up in the tenant.
 Click the flag to change language.
-+ **Icon Type**: If you want show an icon for the variation, select Icon Type here, for excample "Flags".
++ **Icon type**: If you want show an icon for the variation, select icon type here, for example "Flags".
-+ **Icon**: Shown when you have selected Icon Type.
++ **Icon**: Shown when you have selected icon type.
 Select the icon here.
-+ **Url Segment**: Add a suitable Url Segment in this field.
++ **URL Segment**: Add a suitable URL Segment in this field.
 + **Variation author**: You can add a variation author for this variation.
-See this page for more information: :doc:`Edit Page Variations </pages/edit-page-variations/index>`
+See this page for more information: :doc:`Edit page variations </pages/edit-page-variations/index>`
-+ **Automatic Machine Translation**: You can select machine translation for this variation, to any language that is set up in the tenant.
-If you do, you can't select a Variation author, and the machine translated variation can not be edited manually.
++ **Automatic machine translation**: You can select machine translation for this variation, to any language that is set up in the tenant.
+If you do, you can't select a variation author, and the machine translated variation can not be edited manually.
 When you have selected this option, choose language in the list shown.
-Automatic Machine Translation is executed when the page is published.
+Automatic machine translation is executed when the page is published.
 It will be noted on the variation page that it has been machine translated, see below. **Note!** Machine translation is not available in Omnia on-prem.
 + **Right to left**: If you're creating a variation for a language that is read right to left, select this option.
-+ **Add Targeting Filter**: To set up targeting for this variation, click here.
++ **Add targeting filter**: To set up targeting for this variation, click here.
 It is not mandatory.
 See below for more information.

-Languages used for Titles, or for targering, must be set up in the Tenant Settings, see this page: :doc:`Regional Settings </admin-settings/tenant-settings/settings/regional-settings/index>`
+Languages used for titles, or for targering, must be set up in the tenant Settings, see this page: :doc:`Regional settings </admin-settings/tenant-settings/settings/regional-settings/index>`

-Targeting a Page Variation
+Targeting a page variation
 ----------------------------
 Use targeting for a variation to set which variation of a page that will be displayed to the logged in user.
-Note that if a Variation Selector block is added to a page, users can always select any of the available variations.
+Note that if a Variation selector block is added to a page, users can always select any of the available variations.
 This is true even if no targeting is set up.
-See this page for information about the Variation Selector block: :doc:`Variation Selector </blocks/variation-selector/index>`
+See this page for information about the Variation selector block: :doc:`Variation selector </blocks/variation-selector/index>`

-**Note!** The Targeting Properties to use must be set up in Omnia Admin.
-See this page for more information: :doc:`Targeting Properties </admin-settings/tenant-settings/properties/targeting-properties>`
+**Note!** The targeting properties to use must be set up in Omnia admin.
+See this page for more information: :doc:`Targeting properties </admin-settings/tenant-settings/properties/targeting-properties>`

-To target a Page Variation, do the following:
+To target a page variation, do the following:

-1. Click "Add Targeting Filter" when editing a Page Variation's settings.
+1. Click "Add Ttargeting filter" when editing a page variation's settings.

 .. image:: page-variation-add-targeting-612.png

-2. Select Targeting Property from the list.
+2. Select targeting property from the list.
-3. If there are children in the property -as the next step you can select to include all Children, or you can target one or more of the Children specifically.
+3. If there are children in the property, as the next step you can select to include all children, or you can target one or more of the children specifically.

 Here's an example which will see to that all users that has Danish set as preferred language will see the Danish variation of the page.